The current committee consists of nine members.They are:

 David has been a member of the Society since 1996 shortly after it was formed and has been Treasurer for 10 years.
 His family history research has taken him from Westmoreland down to Wales.
 David spent his working life in the meat industry.
-He was engaged in the Meat Hygiene Service when it was under the auspices of Local Authority Environmental Health for 20 years, and then ran a Butchers Shop for another 20 years in Colwall Village.
+He was engaged in the Meat Hygiene Service when it was under the auspices of Local Authority Environmental Health for 20 years.
+He then ran a Butcher’s Shop for another 20 years in Colwall Village.
 David enjoys gardening and has chaired Colwall Horticultural Society and at present assists with the National Gardening Scheme.

 Membership Secretary: Karen Hill

 Karen was born and grew up in Malvern.
 She became interested in her family history after receiving a get well card from her Auntie Mabel when she was seriously ill aged 13.
 She asked how she was related and this started a lifetime interest in family history.
 During her late teens and 20’s she used to go down to St Catherine’s House in London to search BMD records and the Public Record Office to view the census returns.
 She went to college in Birmingham and taught there for five years before returning to Malvern when she married Phil.
 They have two married daughters and a son.
 When bringing up their children and childminding for others the family tree took a back seat except for adding close family BMD’s.
 Seven years ago Karen decided it was time to get back to researching the family tree.
 For the last 35 years Karen and Phil have hosted overseas language students.
 Karen enjoys gardening and they now have a grandson and another grandchild on the way so the tree is growing!

 Programme Secretary: John Vaughan